 On Snow Feel: 8/10

 These aren’t the best for board feel.
-Not the worst either – but for riding in the park I wasn’t that down with them.
 But that’s ok because they’re not really made for that, IMO.

 The feel is great if you want that locked-in, carve-hard feel – for those who want to only live on the edges of your board anyway – unless riding in powder.